So, you've developed a strong brand and offer a great product. But do you have your consumer's trust?

 Listening to your customers plays a large part in developing trust.
 What are their wants, ideas, concerns or opinions?
 While the saying, "The customer is always right" may now be somewhat outdated, it still holds some truth.
 If you hear the same issue come up repeatedly, it's time to listen and take action.
 Then, tell your audience what changes you're making — and why.
 By doing this, you show your customers that you value their insights and are willing to change for the better — a quality that will foster an affinity for your brand.

-Now that you're caught up on building and maintaining trust, take a moment to reflect: what steps can you take to improve trust with your customers?
+Now that you're caught up on building customer trust online, take a moment to reflect: what steps are you taking to improve trust with your customers?

 Suciu, Peter.
 “Can We Trust Social Media Influencers?”
 Forbes, 2020.